wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 `[slide]`

-As a last effect, we want to mention the hyperfine splitting, since it appears also in other qubit systems than atoms.
+As a last effect, we want to mention the hyperfine splitting, since it appears also in other qubit systems.

-It comes by the magnetic dipole moment of the proton, which is much smaller than the dipole moment of the electron because the proton mass is much higher:
+The origin lies in the magnetic dipole moment of the proton, despite it is much smaller than the dipole moment of the electron because the proton mass is much higher:

 $$
 \vec{\mu}_p=\frac{g_p e}{2 m_p} \vec{S}_p, \quad \vec{\mu}_e=-\frac{e}{m_e} \vec{S}_e